-This driver can be installed on 32-bit or 64-bit versions of Windows 7, Windows 8, Windows 10, Windows Server 2008 R2 and Windows Server 2012 and will allow connection to Azure HDInsight (version 1.6 and later) and Azure HDInsight Emulator (v.188.8.131.52 and later).
-You should install the version that matches the version of the application where you will be using the ODBC driver.
-For this tutorial, the driver will be used from Office Excel.
+This driver can be installed on 32-bit or 64-bit versions of Windows 7, Windows 8, Windows 10, Windows Server 2008 R2, and Windows Server 2012.
+The driver allows connection to Azure HDInsight (version 1.6 and later) and Azure HDInsight Emulator (v.184.108.40.206 and later).
+You shall install the version that matches the version of the application where you use the ODBC driver.
+For this tutorial, the driver is used from Office Excel.

 Create Hive ODBC data source